WeNMR-EOSC/wenmr-eosc.github.io/services/index.md

 * <a href="https://py-enmr.cerm.unifi.it/access/index" target="_blank">AMPS-NMR</a>, a web portal for Nuclear Magnetic Resonance (NMR) structures
 * <a href="https://wenmr.science.uu.nl/disvis" target="_blank">DISVIS</a>, to visualise and quantify the accessible interaction space in macromolecular complexes
 * <a href="http://abs.cerm.unifi.it:8080/" target="_blank">FANTEN</a>, for multiple alignment of nucleic acid and protein sequences
-* <a href="https://alcazar.science.uu.nl/enmr/services/HADDOCK2.2/" target="_blank">HADDOCK2.2</a>, to model complexes of proteins and other biomolecules
 * <a href="https://wenmr.science.uu.nl/haddock2.4/" target="_blank">HADDOCK2.4</a>, to model complexes of proteins and other biomolecules
 * <a href="https://metalpdb.cerm.unifi.it/" target="_blank">METALPDB</a>, a database collecting information on the metal-binding sites in the structures of biological macromolecules
 * <a href="https://wenmr.science.uu.nl/pdbtools/" target="_blank">PDB-Tools Web</a>, user-friendly web interface for formatting PDB structures